seguri/Lock/README.md

 administrator permission and then it will lock the screen.
 On next launches, it will immediately lock the screen.

-**NEW in 1.1.0**: I recently updated to Nougat on my Huawei P9 Lite and it broke my app (screen lock by an administrator requires to enter full password or pin).
-Thanks to a [XDA user][3], I updated my app to circumvent this.
-Now, on Huawei with Nougat and EMUI 5, it doesn't even require to be an administrator.

 ## Download

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/name.seguri.android.lock)

+## Changelog

+### 1.3.0

+It is now possible to set Lock as an Assistant app (`Settings > Apps > Advanced > Default apps > Assist & voice input`).
+A long-press on home button will now lock the device wherever you are.

+### 1.1.0
+I recently updated to Nougat on my Huawei P9 Lite and it broke my app (screen lock by an administrator requires to enter full password or pin).
+Thanks to a [XDA user][3], I updated my app to circumvent this.
+Now, on Huawei with Nougat and EMUI 5, it doesn't even require to be an administrator.

 ## Uninstalling